annivm/knit-and-sell/README.md

         Eventually, I used the Diner project as a base, which helped things move forward.

     Understanding ports
         It took some effort to understand how ports worked across the backend, frontend, and Docker containers, but experimenting helped clarify this.

     Deploying
         Deployment was time-consuming.
         I experimented with different platforms before choosing Render as the simplest solution.
         Setting up the deployment pipeline and managing environment secrets took effort.
-        Initially, I tried deploying to AWS via Learner Lab, but I didn’t realize it shuts down instances after the lab ends — lesson learned!
+        Initially, I tried deploying to AWS via Learner Lab, but I didn’t realize it shuts down instances after the lab ends, yep my bad!
         I looked up last falls course records and youtube for deploying on Render and got it running quite nicely.

     Images
         I chose to try implement image upload.
 This was a rewarding but challenging task.